 About

 Elizabeth Marian Charles is a writer, teacher, and mother.
 She holds a BA in English from Seattle University and an MFA in Fiction from Arizona State University.
 She was a recipient of the 2017 Piper Global Writing Residency Fellowship in Singapore and Hong Kong, and the 2018 Piper Global Teaching Fellowship at the National University of Singapore.
 Her college-level teaching work includes first year composition and rhetoric, professional and technical writing, introductory fiction, and intermediate fiction.
 Additional professional experience includes web marketing and communications and freelance editing.
 She currently teaches first year composition and professional and technical writing at University of South Florida and is also a Ph.D. student in English Rhetoric and Composition.
 She is a member of the academic board of the Museum of Motherhood.
-She is working on a memoir about the life-threatening miscarriage that forced her to reckon with years of grief, trauma, and self-abandonment, and illuminated the desires motherhood had eclipsed.
+She is working on a memoir about the life-threatening miscarriage that revealed how she had learned to distrust her body and abandon her desires, set against the reproductive politics of Texas.

 Publications